 DO YOU TAKE RESERVATIONS FOR GUIDED TOURS?

 Yes.
 Booking online can actually save you $5 per person.
 Please note the restrictions however.
-With 2-Hour Tours, only the 9am tours can be booked on-line with 24 hours in advance.
-3-Hour Guided Adventure Tours can also be booked online 24 hours in advance.
-Space is available on a first come, first served basis.
+Tours can be booked on-line within one hour in advance.
+3-Hour Guided Adventure Tours can also be booked online 2 hours in advance.
+Space is available on a first come, first serve basis.
 Click here for more information.

 WHAT IS THE SCHEDULE FOR 2-HOUR GUIDED TOURS?

 Tours are generally available from 8:30 am until 5 pm with shorter hours in spring and fall.
-"Stages" run on a first come, first served basis and reservations are only accepted except as noted above.
+"Stages" run on a first come, first serve basis and reservations are only accepted except as noted above.
 We make every effort to provide our guests with a tour as soon as possible.
 Departures are usually within 30 minutes of purchasing your tickets, however, on very busy days you can expect the wait to be longer or even to sell out.
 Mornings tend to be less busy.
 Please click here for more information.

 WHY ARE THE AUTO ROAD VANS CALLED "STAGES"?

 Before there were cars (and vans), visitors to the Carriage Road, as it used to be called, traveled in horse drawn stages.
 That’s how we have been referring to them ever since.
 Please click here for more history.

 CAN I TAKE AN ATV UP THE AUTO ROAD?